luizpvas/explicit/README.md

 ### 2. Automatically saving examples from tests

 The `fetch` method provided by `Explicit::TestHelper` accepts the option `add_as_example`.
-When set to true, the request is persisted to a local file and displayed in the documentation.
+When set to true, the request example is persisted to a local file.
 For example:

 ```ruby
 class RegistrationsControllerTest < ActionDispatch::IntegrationTest